mariorollojr/Ecoacoustic-Indices/README.md

 - This is a rather small R script representing a shortcut/ alternative to the most used, or global, indices for ecoacoustic analysis.

-- It is adapted from the initial Python scripting by @patriceguyot, so it contains almost all the same indices in the same order.
+- It is inspired and adapted from the initial Python scripting by @patriceguyot, so it contains almost all the same indices in the same order.

 - It takes the indices built in the R packages soundecology (Villanueva-Rivera) and seewave (Sueur).

 - Substitute the example file by your own audio file; don't forget to set the right path to the file when running the script.

--  This script was run iniatilly in R version 4.0.4, with soundecology version 1.3.3 and seewave version 2.1.6
+-  This script was run iniatilly in R version 4.0.4, with soundecology version 1.3.3 and seewave version 2.1.6.

+- At this moment, it still lacks capacity of running many files simultaneously, in a batch, as we call.

-- It can be changed and improved all the time as well as forked if you wish.
+- It can be changed and improved through cloning and forking at your wish.
+After all, it is a work on progress.

 ## The indices